JustBobinAround/JEF/README.md

-# JEF - Just Explore Files
+# JEF - Jef Explore Files

 **JEF** is a highly configurable file manager designed for terminal power users who demand a fast and versatile file exploration experience.
 With its blazing-fast fuzzy finder and extensive file-opening capabilities, JEF simplifies the task of navigating and managing your files efficiently.
 The program is written in Rust, using the multi-threading library Rayon for its indexing and a custom hashing algorithm to make a very fast fuzzy finder.